Weazool/clauled/README.md

 ## What shows on the screen

-Each metric gets its own page.
-The screen cycles through them on a timer, or you can flip through manually with the BOOT button on the board.
-A typical page looks like this:
+The screen always shows two bar pages and cycles through them automatically.
+You can also flip manually with the BOOT button on the board.

 ```
 Current session          16%